MicrosoftDocs/SupportArticles-docs/support/visualstudio/use-string-arrays-visual-cpp.md

 ---
 # How to create and use string arrays in Visual C++

-This article provides a code sample that shows how to create and use string arrays in Visual C++.
+This article provides a code sample to show how to create and use string arrays in Visual C++.

 _Original product version:_ &nbsp; Visual C++
 _Original KB number:_ &nbsp; 310809

 ## Summary

-This article shows you how to use Managed C++ to create and use string arrays in Visual C++ .NET and in Visual C++.
+This article shows you how to use managed C++ to create and use string arrays in Visual C++ .NET and in Visual C++.
 Although the example uses a two-dimensional string array, the information can also be applied to a one-dimensional string array or a multidimensional string array.

 ## Initializing an array